openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

 ## Example for Running with Arguments

-### Speech syntesis with ForwardTacotron and WaveRNN models
+### Speech synthesis with ForwardTacotron and WaveRNN models

 ```sh
 python3 text_to_speech_demo.py \